ducktors/Valkeyrie/docs/guides/getting-started.md

 await db.close();
 ```

-### Automatic Cleanup with `using`
+### Automatic Cleanup with `await using`

-Valkeyrie supports the explicit resource management proposal:
+Valkeyrie supports the explicit resource management proposal (on Node.js v24):

 ```typescript
 {